Tigrov/geoname-divisions/README.md

 result/subdivisions.csv
 ~~~

-The first column is country ISO-3166-1 code
+The first column is a country ISO-3166-1 code

 Divisions and subdivisions marked as **"no longer exists:"** are skipped.
 Territories and other divisions and subdivisions without **Geoname ID (URL)** are skipped.